dantodev/php-form-builder/README.md

 The view should iterate over the associated form elements and call their render method.

 *I do __not__ recommend to make a dedicated form class for each use case.
-Rather, it is more useful to define only on flexible form with parameters (like `method`, `action`, etc.)  which will be evaluated in the view.*
+Rather, it is more useful to define only one flexible form with parameters (like `method`, `action`, etc.)  which will be evaluated in the view.*

 #### Create FormElement